-2015 witnessed no rulings likely to change the case law paradigm, only case law related to the normal interpretation of the Portuguese rules.
+2017 witnessed no rulings likely to change the case law paradigm, only case law related to the regular interpretation of the Portuguese rules.
+In addition, 2017 saw significant efforts to improve administrative justice, namely by the appointment of 30 new judges to the Administrative Court of Lisbon, where most of the country's administrative litigation is held.